bethsouza/vROps/README.md

 Thank you to help and share this project with the community!

 **Thanks for help**<br/>
-I'd like to say thanks to all that help to keep this repository.
+I'd like to say thanks to all that helped to keep this repository.
-Special thanks to encourage to start this project.
+Special thanks for encourage to start this project.

 [Valdecir Carvalho](https://twitter.com/homelaber)<br/>
 [Luciano Gomes](https://twitter.com/lucgovmw)<br/>